influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.5/guides/create-alert-rules.md

 In this example, we select the `telegraf` [database](/influxdb/latest/concepts/glossary/#database) and the `autogen` [retention policy](/influxdb/latest/concepts/glossary/#retention-policy-rp), the `cpu` [measurement](/influxdb/latest/concepts/glossary/#measurement), the `usage_idle` [field](/influxdb/latest/concepts/glossary/#field), and no [tags](/influxdb/latest/concepts/glossary/#tag).
 The result is the InfluxQL [query](/influxdb/latest/concepts/glossary/#query) in the image below.
 Notice that Chronograf automatically sets a time range in the [`WHERE` clause](/influxdb/latest/query_language/data_exploration/#the-where-clause).
-Don't modify that for now; the time range is discussed in step four.
+Don't modify that for now.
+The time range is discussed in step four.

 ![Select your data](/img/chronograf/v1.5/g-kap-ts.png)